fahara02/eAlloc/docs/_sources/index.rst.txt

 Other Features:
 - StackAllocator for STL compatibility
-- Platform-adaptive RAII lock guards (glock::ILockable, glock::LockGuard)
+- Platform-adaptive RAII elock guards (elock::IELockable, elock::ELockGuard)
 - Minimal STL bloat (only on host)
 - GoogleTest support for unit tests

 Quickstart
 ==========

 Get started with eAlloc in just a few lines.
-The API is the same for embedded MCUs and PC/host builds—just use the right lock adapter for your platform.
+The API is the same for embedded MCUs and PC/host builds—just use the right elock adapter for your platform.

 Platform Support
 ---------------